thewrath/smart-tasks/README.md

   * Add an ID to task (for serialization ...)
   * Add Storage integration to store task on disk and restore it

+## TO FIX
+  * Service injection in task instead of task injection (see : Construct arguments of TaskDefinition of test container.test.js)

 ## 🤔 TO THINK ABOUT
   * Turn task into promise based object and relaunch it only if the previous one is resolve.